Kosovo (song)

 "Kosovo" is a parody of the Beach Boys hit song "Kokomo".
 It was produced in 1999 by Seattle radio comedian/radio personality Bob Rivers.
-Several years later, in 2005, the song gained notoriety after Norwegian soldiers filmed a music video while serving as peacekeepers in Kosovo.
+The song gained notoriety in 2005 after a music video that Norwegian soldiers filmed while serving as peacekeepers in Kosovo was posted online.

 Satirical lyrics

-According to Rivers, "...the intent of the song was to mock my own country for its bullying ways around the world.
+According to Rivers "the intent of the song was to mock my own country for its bullying ways around the world.
 The idea was to point out how casually the U.S. plays World Police.
 The song takes on the persona of the U.S. government, ridiculing the fact that we push others around without much concern."